 ASA International Group Housing offers enhanced all-inclusive group housing services during the ANESTHESIOLOGY 2016 annual meeting.
 For more information, email firstname.lastname@example.org

 International attendees within these sub-blocks will require room, taxes, American breakfast, porterage and gratuities, as well as optional service assistance to be paid via master accounts.
 Part of the international management includes a streamlined payment process for these groups.
 ASA IGH will be available at ASA Registration (McCormick Please Convention Center) to assist with questions.

 ASA provides an official letter of invitation for ANESTHESIOLOGY 2016 attendees.
 The letter of invitation, though not required for the visa application, can assist as a supporting document.
 This letter by no means guarantees admittance into the U.S., but can provide compelling evidence for immigration officials to consider.

 Please note that ASA cannot intervene with either U.S. embassies abroad or with the U.S. State Department on behalf of any participant.

-All individuals from outside the United States require a valid passport to enter the United States.
-It can now take as long as four months to get a visa to enter the United States.
-Determine if you require a visa to enter the United States and view the required documentation.
+All individuals from outside the U.S. require a valid passport to enter the U.S. It can take as long as four months to get a visa to enter the U.S.

-- Include a letter of invitation from the meeting organizer.
+- Letter of invitation from the meeting organizer.